CardiacModelling/ical-model-review/Supplementary_Information/README.md

 [Zhang et al. 2000](https://models.physiomeproject.org/exposure/01f6a47881da1925315d1d89d3a8d901) and [Kurata et al. 2002](https://models.physiomeproject.org/exposure/47b969553fcfe6f875d4e38d1fd33986) have an Ohmic driving force and the reversal potential of these models is less than the highest voltage of the AP clamp that we use in this review.
+Similarly, Liu 1993 also has a positive driving force for some of the voltage potentials used in the AP Clamp becuase of its exponentially increasing driving force discussed above.
 [Kurata et al. 2002 (ICaL)](https://models.physiomeproject.org/exposure/47b969553fcfe6f875d4e38d1fd33986) and
 Wilders et al. 1991 have a GHK driving force and these models have a very high contribution of the ICaL carried by potassium ions, which makes the total current positive for high voltages during the AP clamp.